joernio/joern/bazel.md

 in platform dependend AST generator components.
 By default the targets are build for the platform which executes the build.
 A platform independend target build is created with the command line flag `--//:all_platforms=true`.
 This packs binaries for all platforms into the resulting artifact.

+## Trouble shooting
+### Unresolved/Red symbols in Intellij
+After loading the project for the first time in Intellij with `Open ...' there might be lots of unresolved/red symbols especially around our semantic cpg language DSL.
+To fix this you need to uncomment `import_ijars: true` in `.bazelbsp/.bazelproject` and resync the project.
+If the mentioned line is already uncommented, comment it out and resync.
+It seems more important that its status changes then the actual comment in/out status.
+What can also help is cache invalidation: Go to `File -> Invalidate Caches...` and select `Clear file system cache and Local History` as well as `Invalidate downloaded shared indexes`.

 ## Bazel build development notes